-The next stop is Perugia, the capital of Umbria and on the most underrated cities in Italy.
+Perugia is the capital of Umbria and is one of the most underrated cities in Italy.
 Why underrated you might ask?
 Perugia boasts one of the most beautiful squares in the country.
 The Piazza IV Novembre can easily rival the bigger and more famous squares of Rome and Venice.

 It is also a university city, so it’s no wonder its streets are vibrant and full of life.
 During your tour, we recommend visiting the Collegio del Cambio, a historical landmark that belongs to the exchange guild.
 Stunning frescoes painted by native artist Pietro Perugino and renaissance furniture grace the hallways of this historic building.